eervin123/dollar_bars/README.md

 Your input DataFrame must have:

 - Required columns: 'Open', 'High', 'Low', 'Close', 'Volume'
-- Either a DatetimeIndex or an 'Open Time' column
+- Either a DatetimeIndex or an 'Open time' column
 - All timestamps should be in UTC

 ### 2. Creating Dollar Bars